Larry Crosby: The Crosby Foundation

-Bing did not want to record the song “Silent Night, as he did not want money from a sacred song.
+Bing did not want to record the song "Silent Night, as he did not want money from a sacred song.
 So, Larry arranged for all the royalties from the recording to be given to charity.
-Bing used Larry's name in the 1938 film The Star Maker, about a song writer called Larry Earl.

-Larry Crosby and Bing founded the nonprofit organization Dixie Lee Crosby Memorial Foundation, which aids cancer research in December 27, 1952.
+Bing used Larry's name in the 1938 film The Star Maker, about a songwriter called Larry Earl.
+Larry and Bing founded the non-profit organization Dixie Lee Crosby Memorial Foundation, which aids cancer research on December 27, 1952.
 Dixie Lee was the first wife of Bing; she died of cancer on November 1, 1952, at age 42.
 Gonzaga University opened a new library, the Crosby Library, now the Crosby Center, on November 3, 1957.
 Bing attended Gonzaga as a pre-law student.
 Larry, as Bing's business manager, set up a Bing memorabilia display at the library.